IBIC/rmake/README.md

-# SGE-make
+# rmake

-Running make on an SGE
+Formerly `SGE-make`.
+A better way to submit multiple jobs to a grid engine, with options for controlling the wrapper (`rmake`) and the underlying `make` call.

 # Introduction

 The purpose of `rmake`<sup>1</sup> is to execute a makefile by submitting individual `make` commands as individual jobs to the gridengine.
 This is necessary when (1) syntax of your makefile is complicated enough that it does not work correctly wtih `qmake`, or (2) when you want to use the global queue of the gridengine without modifying your makefile.

 `rmake` does this by recognizing the jobs you would like to submit and sending them one by one to `qsub`.
 To do so, `rmake` requires that your directory already be setup to handle [recursive make](https://www.gnu.org/software/make/manual/html_node/Recursion.html).
-I.e. the directory structure must look something like this:
+In other words, the directory structure must look something like this:

     subjects/
      + Makefile